Jdickson96/Sparta-Global-Training-Code/Core_QFQS.md

 #### What is the difference between .NET Framework, NET Core, and .NET5/.NET6?

+.NET framework is windows only (this is not being developed further), .NET Core is cross platform, .NET5/.NET6 is updated versions of .NET core

 #### What is a conditional breakpoint?

 #### What is the difference between compiling to debug and release formats?